Mughal1/Crypto-Harden-GPO/README.md

 --) One that targets newer systems (Windows 11, Windows 2022 or higher)

-The base script should be tested/used at minimum, followed by at least one of the cipher-order scheme scripts, depending on the machines in scope within your organization.
+The base script should be tested/used at minimum, followed by at least one of the cipher-order scheme scripts, depending on the target machines in scope within your organization.

 ---